ys951357/GA-Unity-SDK/README.md

 - Fixed a bug with creating new GA prefabs after changing folder structure.
 - Fixed a reference exception with the GA logo texture.
-- Fixed a JSON formatting error that would occur with exceptions containing a " symbol.
+- Fixed a JSON formatting error that would occur with exceptions containing ", \n, or \r symbols.

 ##### v.0.4.4: